chipxsd/stream-based-sync/stream-based-sync.md

 ### 5.1 Total Order With Batched Sequential Writes

-In this type of event order we need to assure that queued events get published by the clients in the same order they were put on queue (client-side).
+In this type of event order we need to assure that queued events get published by the clients in the same order they were put on the queue (client-side).
 Therefore exclusive write access is required by any client wanting to send their queued events to the server.
 Allowing other clients to write their events during that time would risk interleaving the events on